karakun/karakun.github.io/_posts/2025-12-01-EncryptedFileChannel.md

 * Thread-safe writes and reads
 * No external processes or encrypted virtual drives

----

-## Design Overview
+# <a name="design"></a> Design Overview: How EncryptedFileChannel Works

 `EncryptedFileChannel` extends `java.nio.channels.FileChannel` and delegates most work to an underlying base channel.
 The magic happens at the boundary - when data is read or written.

 Under the hood:

 * Uses **Google Tink’s `StreamingAead`** with **AES-GCM-HKDF-Streaming**.
-* Supports random and sequential access.
+* Supports sequential and segment-bounded random access.
 * Handles append and positional writes atomically.
 * Avoids unsupported features like memory mapping (`map()`) and file locking, which don’t fit well with streaming encryption.